 - Avoid a firm collection approach if a patient appears to be litigious.

-- Any payment reminders sent through SMS must have the required authorization as per the law.
+- Any payment reminders sent through SMS might need patient’s authorization.

 According to Bank of America, starting a dental practice costs nearly $475,000.
 Even though a dental practice usually pays well over time, most profits will erode without a proper accounts receivable plan.